LYME DISEASE AND HBOT

 LYME DISEASE & HYPERBARICS

-Unfortunately, this disease remains difficult to identify and diagnose, which makes the definitive number of people affected difficult to ascertain.
-As listed by the CDC, symptoms may include fever, headache, fatigue, and a characteristic skin rash.
-If Lyme disease is left untreated, the infection can spread to joints, the heart, and the nervous system.
+Lyme disease can be challenging to identify and diagnose, making it difficult to determine the true number of individuals affected.
+According to the CDC, common symptoms include fever, headache, fatigue, and a distinctive skin rash.
+If left untreated, the infection can progress and potentially spread to the joints, heart, and nervous system.

 HOW HBOT CAN HELP